Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede the progress.
+- Inability to establish achievable goals will hinder the progress.

-- Insufficient commitment can lead to errors burning out, mistakes, and internal frustration.
+- Overcommitment can cause mistakes burning out, mistakes, and internal anger.

 Not Establishing Goals